Genesis: Basic Immutable Truths for Public ServantsDownload Study

 E. GOD IS NOT NATURALISTIC

-Naturalism is the theory that scientific laws can account for all phenomena.
-It is the opposite of supernaturalism.
+Naturalism, the theory that scientific laws can account for all phenomena, is the opposite of supernaturalism.
 This passage boldly exclaims a supernatural origin of the universe.

 F. GOD IS NOT HUMANISTIC

-The verifiable ancient time stamp on the penning of Genesis, in conjunction with this bold, contrasting statement from a people of very recent postexilic Egyptian culture (of opposite beliefs), makes untenable the idea that these few profoundly implicating words were of human origin.
+The verifiable ancient time stamp on the penning of Genesis, in conjunction with this bold, contrasting statement from a people of very recent postexilic Egyptian culture (of opposite beliefs), makes untenable the idea that these few words of profound implication were of human origin.

 Unpacking these six insights serves to qualify the very character and nature of God in the minds of His followers both then and now.
-It is a prerequisite to examining and properly understanding the major expounded themes of the first eleven chapters that follow.
+Grasping them is a prerequisite to examining and properly understanding the major expounded themes of the eleven chapters that follow.
 Select distinctive biblical worldviews are as follows.